cheshire3/archiveshub/docs/source/install.rst

 release of the software; development should take place in (or by creating a new ``feature/...`` branch from) the ``develop`` branch.

-We also highly recommend that you use virtualenv to isolate your protect against dependency conflicts that may occur with other `Python`_ applications on your system (many Linux distributions use `Python`_ for user-interface tasks, including package management.)
+We also highly recommend that you use virtualenv to isolate your project against dependency conflicts that may occur with other `Python`_ applications on your system (many Linux distributions use `Python`_ for user-interface tasks, including package management.)